 - Offer much protection.

 It offers a sound that is well balanced between mids, highs, and lows.
-Its high sound isolation makes it perfect for a stage scene.
-They also make warm sound signatures, enough to make you feel great.
+Its high sound isolation makes it perfect for a music stage scene.
+They also make warm sound signatures, enough to make you feel great music.

 - Great build quality